m4drat/memplusplus/README.md

 - All Unix-like systems (where it is possible to use `mmap`)
 - g++ or clang++ compilers
 - __Currently supports only single-threaded applications__
-- Currently, you can't use manual memory management and GarbageCollection simultaneously (e.g. you should only use smart pointers, or manually control memory using Allocate and Deallocate)

 ## ❓ Usage